Interesting Facts About Rye: A Nutritious and Useful Grain

-Rye and its Uses
+Rye and Its Uses

 Pumpernickel bread bought in many stores may not be traditional.
 It sometimes contains molasses to make it look dark and may contain wheat flour as well as rye.
 It may also be made with a commercial yeast.
-Some people prefer the lighter taste of this modified pumpernickel bread.
+Some people prefer the lighter taste of this modified bread.
 It can still be nutritious, depending on how much rye it contains.

 Rye kernels can be boiled in water to make a nourishing breakfast.
 Flakes are quicker to cook when someone is in a rush in the morning, though.
 The cooked kernels can also be added to the main course of a meal.
-They are good in soups, stews, casseroles and stuffing.
+They are good in soups, stews, casseroles, and stuffing.
 Kernels can be ground at home to make fresh flour.

-Rye is also used to make alcoholic beverages, including beer, whisky and vodka.
+Rye is also used to make alcoholic beverages, including beer, whisky, and vodka.
 Both the grain and the green plant are used as food for farm animals.

-Health Benefits of Rye
+Possible Health Benefits of Rye

 Researchers at Lund University in Sweden have made some interesting discoveries with respect to rye and health.

 - The researchers fed people either white rye or a combination of white wheat and rye bran.
-The people who ate white rye experienced a better blood insulin and blood sugar level than the people fed white wheat and rye bran.
+The people who ate white rye experienced a better blood insulin and blood sugar level than the people fed wheat and bran.

 - The researchers also found that white rye bread or whole grain rye porridge gave people a better feeling of satiety (fullness) than white wheat bread.
 Rye porridge produced the best effect.